meuter/devbox/README.md

 | ctrl+shift+o | open thunar |
 | ctrl+alt+c   | edit devbox |

-## SSH into the box:
+## Network:

+From the guest machine only, you can ssh into the box.
+The default IP if 192.168.56.100 (see [install_devbox_cme.sh](/scripts/install_devbox_cme.sh) if you want to change this):

 ```
 ssh 192.168.56.100
 ```

-## Mounting home to windows host:

-In Windows Explorer, go to "Computer> Map Network Drive..." and use the following address:
+You can also mount your home directory from a Windows host machine.
+For that, open the file explorer, go to "Computer> Map Network Drive..." and use the following address:

 ```
 \\192.168.1.100\<username>
 ```

+Use your user name with the samba password you entered during installation.

 ## git alias and shortcuts: